craftcms/docs/docs/4.x/console-commands.md

 Re-saves Matrix blocks.

-Note that you must supply the --field or --element-id argument for this to work properly.
+You must supply the `--field` or `--element-id` argument for this to work properly.

 <h4 id="resave-matrix-blocks-options" class="command-subheading">Options</h4>